 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company has non-interest bearing debt instruments and is therefore not exposed to risk in the event of interest rate fluctuations.
-As at July 31, 2020, the Company is not exposed to any significant interest rate risk.
+As at July 31, 2022, the Company is not exposed to any significant interest rate risk.